Robert-van-Engelen/Forth500/manual.md

 drive letter such as F: can be specified to load from a specific drive, which becomes the current drive (the default drive is E:).

-To compile a source code file transmitted to the PC-E500 via the serial
+To compile a Forth source code file transmitted to the PC-E500 via the serial
 interface:

     INCLUDE COM: ↲